Complementary and Alternative Therapies for Skin Health

 Some natural topicals may offer additional soothing or barrier-supporting benefits alongside your prescribed treatments:

-• Coconut oil — Antibacterial and hydrating; may help reduce staph colonization on the skin.
+• Coconut oil.
+Antibacterial and hydrating.
+May help reduce staph colonization on the skin.
 Apply once or twice daily.

-• Sunflower seed oil — Supports barrier repair and has mild anti-inflammatory properties.
+• Sunflower seed oil.
+Supports barrier repair and has mild anti-inflammatory properties.
 Apply once or twice daily.

-• Colloidal oatmeal — A well-established option for soothing itch and inflammation.
+• Colloidal oatmeal.
+A well-established option for soothing itch and inflammation.
 Most effective in lukewarm baths for 10 to 15 minutes.

-• Aloe vera — Generally well-tolerated and soothing for inflammation, burns, and psoriasis symptoms.
+• Aloe vera.
+Generally well-tolerated and soothing for inflammation, burns, and psoriasis symptoms.

-• Vitamin B12 topical cream — A 0.07% formulation used twice daily may help modulate skin inflammation for some people.
+• Vitamin B12 topical cream.
+A 0.07% formulation used twice daily may help modulate skin inflammation for some people.

 Mind-Body Practices